-The tiny village of Kalap is located 7,500 feet above sea level, in the remote Tons Valley of Uttarakhand's far northwestern Garhwal region.
+The tiny village of Kalap is located 7,800 feet above sea level, in the remote Tons Valley of Uttarakhand's far northwestern Garhwal region.
 It's not accessible by road or rail, and has remained completely untouched by mainstream tourism.
 Agriculture, and the rearing of sheep and goats, are the main sources of income there.
 Yet, it's not enough, and the village's youth are commonly forced to migrate to the plains in search of work.

-How Community-Based Tourism is Helping
+Sustainable Community-Based Tourism

 Uttarakhand, while blessed with spectacular natural beauty, is also extremely ecologically fragile.
 Its remoteness and challenging terrain has always made it difficult for inhabitants to earn a livelihood.
 With this issue in mind, Anand Sankar established a responsible tourism project in Kalap in mid 2013.

 A photojournalist from South India by profession, Anand decided to become a responsible tourism provider after covering development-related issues and interacting with numerous communities across the country.